2025 Dallas Cowboys season

-The 2025 season is the Dallas Cowboys' 66th in the National Football League (NFL), their 17th playing home games at AT&T Stadium, and their first under head coach Brian Schottenheimer.
-The Cowboys have entered the season hoping to improve on their 7–10 record from 2024 and return to the playoffs after a one-year absence.
+The 2025 season was the Dallas Cowboys' 66th in the National Football League (NFL), their 17th playing home games at AT&T Stadium, and their first under head coach Brian Schottenheimer.

-This is the Cowboys' first season since 2013 without guard Zack Martin or defensive end DeMarcus Lawrence; Martin announced his retirement on February 20, and Lawrence signed with the Seattle Seahawks during free agency.
-Also, this is the first season since 2020 without defensive end Micah Parsons, as the Cowboys traded Parsons to the Green Bay Packers in exchange for defensive tackle Kenny Clark and two first-round draft picks amid a contract holdout going back to last season and heading into the subsequent offseason and pre-season.
+This was the Cowboys' first season since 2013 without guard Zack Martin or defensive end DeMarcus Lawrence.
+Martin announced his retirement on February 20, and Lawrence signed with the Seattle Seahawks during free agency.
+It was also the team's first season since 2020 without defensive end Micah Parsons, as the Cowboys traded him to the Green Bay Packers in exchange for defensive tackle Kenny Clark and two first round draft picks amid a contract holdout going back to the previous season and heading into the subsequent offseason and preseason.

+The Cowboys improved upon their 7–10 record from the previous season, but missed the playoffs for the second straight season, as they were eliminated from playoff contention after the Philadelphia Eagles defeated the Washington Commanders in Week 16 and clinched the NFC East and became the first repeat NFC East champion since 2004.
+Dallas also clinched their second consecutive losing season after their upset loss in Week 18 to the New York Giants for the first time since the infamous Dave Campo era from 2000 to 2002.

+Despite having the second-best offense in the league, led by George Pickens, Dak Prescott, CeeDee Lamb, and Javonte Williams, as well as one of the best special teams units led by Brandon Aubrey, the defense was ranked as the league's worst in many statistical categories, most notably points allowed per game, as well as yards allowed per game.
+The points allowed per game surpassed the 2020 mark of 29.6, at 30.1, setting a new franchise record.
+The Cowboys also allowed 511 points altogether, which also surpassed the 2020 mark of 473.
+The Cowboys also recorded a league- and franchise-worst touchdowns allowed, at 60.

+The Cowboys' Thanksgiving game against the Kansas City Chiefs became the most watched NFL regular season game on record, drawing 57.2 million viewers.
+The game was broadcast on CBS and streaming service Paramount+, and peaked with 61.4 million viewers by the game's conclusion.